 Refried beans used to be an all-day affair.
-But now, this recipe for Instant Pot Refried Beans in 90 Minutes saves the day for something else.
+But now, this recipe for Refried Beans with an Instant Pot saves the day for something else.

 Awhile back, a charity asked me to cook up and freeze some 25 pounds or so of dried pinto beans for future use.
 It was just the excuse I needed to perfect this recipe for refried beans using the Instant Pot.
 Here are a few things I learned in the process.

 Old beans take longer to cook than fresher ones.
 Consequently, if your beans are not tender at the end of the cooking time prescribed in this recipe, seal up the pot and cook for another 10 minutes.

 Recipes I try from the internet don’t always account for the time it takes for the Instant Pot to come to pressure before the specified time gets started.
 This time can be considerable, so remember that when comparing recipes.

 Tip to decrease the time of cooking: